-The current account showed a surplus of USD 1.7 billion in 4Q22, from a surplus of USD 0.3 billion in the same quarter of 2021, led by a higher trade balance.
-Thus, the current account posted a deficit of USD 3.8 billion for full-year 2022, equivalent to 0.6% of GDP (down from a surplus of 1.4% of GDP in 2021).
-At the margin, we estimate that the seasonally-adjusted current account had a surplus of 1.1% of GDP in 4Q22.
+The current account showed a deficit of USD 5.6 billion in 1Q23, up from a deficit of USD 1.5 billion in the same quarter of 2022, led by a goods deficit.
+The rolling four-quarter balance deteriorated to a deficit of 1.3% of GDP from 0.7% before.
+At the margin, we estimate that the seasonally adjusted current account posted a deficit of 3.1% of GDP in 1Q23.

-Trade surplus for goods widened in 4Q22 relative to 4Q21.
-Exports increased by 8.0%, helped by the reintroduction of a special FX for soybean exports in December.
-Imports declined by 2.0 yoy, after the implementation of tighter controls.
-Thus, the trade surplus for goods jumped to USD 5.5 billion in 4Q22, from a surplus of USD 3.6 billion in the same quarter of 2021.
-The service account deficit narrowed to USD 1.2 billion, from USD 1.4 billion one year earlier.
-The deficit in the income balance (net interest bill and dividend payments) widened to USD 3.1 billion, from a deficit of USD 2.3 billion in 4Q21.
+Trade balance for goods turned into deficit in 1Q23, down from a surplus in 1Q22.
+Exports decreased by 17.9%, affected by a severe drought, while imports declined by 2.9 yoy due to tighter controls.
+Thus, the trade balance for goods moved to a USD 0.4 billion deficit in the period, from a surplus of USD 2.6 billion in the same quarter of 2022.
+The service account deficit stayed almost unchanged, at USD 2.2 billion, from USD 2.0 billion one year earlier.
+The deficit for the income balance (net interest bill and dividend payments) widened to USD 3.5 billion, from a deficit of USD 2.6 billion in 1Q22.

-We forecast a current account deficit of 0.4% of GDP for 2023.
+We forecast a current account deficit of 1.5% of GDP for 2023, but the risks are tilted to a wider deficit.